bjssacademy/advanced-tdd/chapter07/chapter07.md

 Having a missing assert seems weird until you work on a dysfunctional project.
 Political forces pressurise you into "getting all tests green by close of play" and making the tests lie can be an attractive option.
 Needless to see, we don;t recommend this.
 But we have seen it done by other (lower-cost) consultancies.
 Let's be better.

+> Don't worry, dear reader: you _will_ work on a dysfunctional project or two in this industry ...

 There is an exception to "missing assert" that is valid.
 A compile failure is a valid "assertion fail".
 We can write a test using specific syntax that will fail to compile under the wrong version of language.
 That's ok, but a little weird and definitely needs a comment.

 ## Timely: When is it the wrong time to write a test?